FAA Orders U.S. Airlines To Bypass Iranian Airspace After Drone Shot Down

 "The risk to U.S. civil aviation is demonstrated by the Iranian surface-to-air shoot down of a U.S. unmanned aircraft system on 19 June 2019 while it was operating in the vicinity of civil air routes above the Gulf of Oman," the FAA says.

-The downing of the U.S. Global Hawk drone Wednesday was the latest in a series of incidents in the Gulf region that have heightened tensions between the Trump administration and Iran's leadership.
+The downing of the U.S. Global Hawk drone was the latest in a series of incidents in the Gulf region that have heightened tensions between the Trump administration and Iran's leadership.
 It came after at least six attacks on oil tankers near the Gulf's Strait of Hormuz, a critical artery for global oil supplies.
-The U.S. blames Iran for the attacks on shipping, but Tehran has denied any involvement.
+The U.S. blames Iran for the tanker attacks, but Tehran has denied any involvement.

 Speaking with NPR's Morning Edition on Friday, Iran's U.N.
-Ambassador Majod Takht Ravanchi reiterated that Iran had nothing to do with the attacks on tankers, calling them "a very suspicious action."
+Ambassador Majid Takht Ravanchi reiterated that Iran had nothing to do with the attacks on tankers, calling them "a very suspicious action."

 "We have to find out who was responsible for this act," Ravanchi tells host Steve Inskeep.